-The Research Coordination Network (RCN) on reactive nitrogen (Nr) seeks to facilitate a community of researchers from a wide range of disciplines to exchange information and knowledge about Nr in the environment.
-The RCN aims to both foster the creative science and synthesis needed to search for well-informed and integrative mitigation strategies, and promote the communication of this science and synthesis to a broad audience of scientists and nonscientists.
+The Research Coordination Network (RCN) on reactive nitrogen (Nr) sponsored seven workshops on topics including climate-nitrogen interactions, the human health impacts of excess nitrogen in air and water, nitrogen use efficiency, air quality and ecosystem services, the management of nitrogen to produce more food with less pollution, watershed management spanning an international boundary, and harmonizing global nitrogen datasets used in Earth system models and global analyses of agriculture.
+The RCN facilitated a community of researchers from a wide range of disciplines to exchange information and knowledge about Nr in the environment.
+The RCN fostered the creative science and synthesis needed to search for well-informed and integrative mitigation strategies, and promote the communication of this science and synthesis to a broad audience of scientists and nonscientists..

 For further reading, check out these reports & articles: